 1. Get to know your Process Street Dashboard

 The Process Street dashboard has three primary sections: Library, Reports, and Inbox.

 Apart from folders, it is also possible to assign tags to your workflows so that they can be searched easily.
-Tags that you assign can be seen at the left-hand panel that makes those workflows even more accessible.
+Tags that you assign can be seen in the left-hand panel which makes those workflows even more accessible.